Povstalec/StargateJourney/survival/dialing.md

 You can also check this [repository](https://github.com/Povstalec/StargateJourney-ComputerCraft-Programs) for more examples or more complex [scripts created by the community]({{ site.baseurl }}/#computercraft-scripts).

-Minimal example of a program that will dial the gate with the hardcoded address.
+Let's make a minimal example of a program dialing the gate with the hardcoded address.
-To create a script, open the computer and enter the command `eidt dial.lua` and press `Enter`, opening the editor where you can write code.
+To create a script, open the computer, enter the command `edit dial.lua`, and press `Enter`, opening the editor where you can write code.
 Text after `--` is a comment.
 This example is meant for a **Milky Way stargate** and a **basic interface**.